TikhonJelvis/RL-book/book/chapter4/chapter4.md

 ![Progression Lines of Value Function and Policy in Generalized Policy Iteration \label{fig:generalized_policy_iteration_lines}](./chapter4/gpi.png "Progression Lines of Value Function and Policy in Policy Iteration and Generalized Policy Iteration")

 We would go so far as to say that the Bellman Equations and the concept of Generalized Policy Iteration are the two most important concepts to internalize in the study of Reinforcement Learning, and we highly encourage you to think along the lines of these two ideas when we present several algorithms later in this book.
 The importance of the concept of Generalized Policy Iteration (GPI) might not be fully visible to you yet, but we hope that GPI will be your mantra by the time you finish this book.
-For now, let's just note the key takeaway regarding GPI - it is any algorithm to solve MDP control that alternates between *some form of* value evaluation for a policy and *some form of* policy improvement.
+For now, let's just note the key takeaway regarding GPI - it is any algorithm to solve MDP control that alternates between *some form of* Policy Evaluation and *some form of* Policy Improvement.
 We will bring up GPI several times later in this book.

 ### Aysnchronous Dynamic Programming

 The classical Dynamic Programming algorithms we have described in this chapter are qualified as *Synchronous* Dynamic Programming algorithms.
 The word *synchronous* refers to two things:

 1. All states' values are updated in each iteration
 2. The mathematical description of the algorithms corresponds to all the states' value updates to occur simultaneously.
-However, in code we write (in Python, where computation is serial and not parallel), the way to implement this simultaneous update is by creating a new copy of the Value Function vector and sweeping through all states to assign values to the new copy from the values in the old copy.
+However, when implementing in code (in Python, where computation is serial and not parallel), this "simultaneous update" would be done by creating a new copy of the Value Function vector and sweeping through all states to assign values to the new copy from the values in the old copy.

 In practice, Dynamic Programming algorithms are typically implemented as *Asynchronous* algorithms, where the above two constraints (all states updated simultaneously) are relaxed.
 The term *asynchronous* affords a lot of flexibility - we can update a subset of states in each iteration, and we can update states in any order we like.
-A natural outcome of this relaxation of the synchronous constraint is that we can just maintain one vector for the value function and update the values *in-place*.
-This has considerable benefits as an updated value for a state is immediately available for updates of other states (note: in synchronous, with the old and new value function vectors, one has to wait for the entire states sweep to be over until an updated state value is available for another state's update).
+A natural outcome of this relaxation of the synchronous constraint is that we can maintain just one vector for the value function and update the values *in-place*.
+This has considerable benefits - an updated value for a state is immediately available for updates of other states (note: in synchronous, with the old and new value function vectors, one has to wait for the entire states sweep to be over until an updated state value is available for another state's update).
 In fact, in-place updates of value function is the norm in practical implementations of algorithms to solve the MDP Control problem.

 Another feature of practical asynchronous algorithms is that we can prioritize the order in which state values are updated.
 There are many ways in which algorithms assign priorities, and we'll just highlight a simple but effective way of prioritizing state value updates.
 It's known as *prioritized sweeping*.
-We maintain a queue of the states sorted by their "value function gaps" $g: \mathcal{N} \rightarrow \mathbb{R}$ (illustrated below as an example for Value Iteration):
+We maintain a queue of the states, sorted by their "value function gaps" $g: \mathcal{N} \rightarrow \mathbb{R}$ (illustrated below as an example for Value Iteration):

 $$g(s) = |V(s) - \max_{a\in \mathcal{A}} \{ \mathcal{R}(s,a) + \gamma \cdot \sum_{s' \in \mathcal{N}} \mathcal{P}(s,a,s') \cdot V(s') \}| \text{ for all } s \in \mathcal{N}$$